 A disconnect exists between real-world clinical workflows and the design of health IT systems.
-Clinicians and other health care providers often must modify their optimal clinical workflow to satisfy the electronic workflow of the health IT system.
+99 Clinicians and other health care providers must modify their preferred clinical workflow often to satisfy the electronic workflow of the health IT system.
 Health IT developers can take the lead by working with practicing clinicians, nurses, laboratorians, administrators, and professional organizations, who can advise developers as they make decisions and prioritize interactive display features during the development stage that will help streamline workflow.
-Experts in user-centered design (sometimes referred to as human factor engineering, or HFE) and in human-computer interaction should also be consulted during development, since they understand the processes and challenges of creating usable products, can help developers better support the clinical workflow, and reduce cognitive load on the end user.
-A priority for workflow optimization should be the reduction of required clicks to complete necessary actions.
-Part of alignment with the clinical workflow is flexibility for an end user to customize their individual electronic workflow.
-Achieving a balance between standardization and customization is important, and developers can work to build systems that allow such flexibility while maintaining design principles rooted in usability and best practices for patient safety.
-Clinical organizations can help to improve workflow alignment by interfacing regularly with health IT developers to ensure workflow requirements are present in products that will be acquired.
+Experts in user-centered design (sometimes referred to as human factor engineering, or HFE) and in human-computer interaction should also be consulted during development, since they understand the processes and challenges of creating usable products, can help developers better support the clinical workflow, and reduce load on the end user-such as, for example, reduction of required clicks to complete necessary actions.
+Part of alignment with the clinical workflow is flexibility for an end user to personalize their individual electronic workflow.
+Achieving a balance between standardization and personalization is important, 100 and developers can use information about their customers' usage patterns to develop workflows that support such flexibility while maintaining design principles rooted in usability and best practices for patient safety.
+Clinical organizations can help to improve workflow alignment by interfacing regularly with health IT developers to ensure real-world workflow requirements are present in products that will be acquired.
 Individual clinicians can also contribute by providing feedback to their institution's IT staff and/or the developer when clinical workflow needs are not being met by the EHR system.
 Integration of patient-based data collection into the clinical workflow could help reduce burden by reducing the amount of information required by the physician or supporting staff.

-Recommendation 2: Improve clinical decision support usability.
+[HIT Usability Strat 1] Recommendation 2: Improve clinical decision support usability.

 The sheer volume and complexity of scientific knowledge is greater than ever before, and constantly expanding.
-Tools to help the health care team navigate this knowledge are essential.
+Tools are essential to help the health care team navigate this knowledge.
 The appropriate application of data standards and applications that associate critical clinical information data elements is essential to providing high-quality health care.
 CDS primarily takes the form of alert windows notifying clinicians of drug-drug interactions, drug-allergy interactions, dosing ranges, and other warnings.
 Pop-up alert functionality should be improved to prioritize critical information and minimize alert fatigue.
-There is tremendous opportunity for CDS to be improved and augmented beyond alerts to include predictive care suggestions to help make decisions at the point of care.
+There is a tremendous opportunity for CDS to be improved and augmented beyond alerts to include automation and predictive care suggestions to help make decisions at the point of care.
 This opportunity includes CDS for both clinicians and patients.
-To reach these goals, a robust CDS framework must be implemented.
-The National Academy of Medicine has recently published Optimizing Strategies for Clinical Decision Support, describing what this framework should include: the development and adoption of technical standards; tools to measure efficacy of CDS; collaboration surrounding a common repository for CDS tools; a legal framework for CDS; and research into the safety, quality, productivity, and outcomes of successful CDS implementation that will help drive the business case for future CDS adoption.
+To reach these goals, a robust CDS framework must be implemented and more research is needed in the use of advanced capabilities including machine learning.
+The National Academy of Medicine has published Optimizing Strategies for Clinical Decision Support, 102 describing what this framework should include: the development and adoption of technical standards; tools to measure efficacy of CDS; collaboration surrounding a common repository for CDS tools; a legal framework for CDS; and research into the safety, quality, productivity, and outcomes of successful CDS implementation that will help drive the business case for future CDS adoption.
 In addition, the AHRQ CDS Connect project aims to inform the development and promulgation of best practices for technical CDS development so that evidence-based care can be more rapidly incorporated into clinical practice through interoperable decision support.
 Specifically, CDS Connect recommends project evaluation inform the translation of clinical guidelines into computable content for interoperable CDS that are shareable, standards-based, and patient-centered.
+103

-Recommendation 3: Improve clinical documentation functionality.
+[HIT Usability Strat 1] Recommendation 3: Improve clinical documentation functionality.